On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Introduction

-The twofold Lagrangian and Eulerian nature of system \eqref{FB}-\eqref{FB-ns} has led to the breakthrough idea (mainly from numerical analysts, see the review \cite{SS2003}) to reformulate the above system in the Eulerian description by interpreting the effect of the surface tension as a singular force term localized at the interface.
-Let us introduce the so-called level set function $\phi: \Omega\times(0,T) \rightarrow \mathbb{R}$ such that
+The twofold Lagrangian and Eulerian nature of system \eqref{FB}-\eqref{Y-L} has led to the breakthrough idea to reformulate it in the Eulerian description by interpreting the effect of the surface tension as a singular force term localized at the free interface, see, e.g., the review paper \cite{SS2003}.
+Introduce the so-called level set function $\phi: \Omega\times(0,T) \rightarrow \mathbb{R}$ such that

-namely the interface is the zero level set of $\phi$.
+namely, the interface $\Gamma$ is identified as the zero level set of $\phi$.
 We consider the Heaviside type function